What is blood poisoning or infection?

 What causes the infection of the blood?

 Blood poisoning or infection occurs when the bacteria that cause the infection in another part of your body enter your bloodstream.

-The presence of bacteria in the blood is known as bacteremia or septicemia.
-The terms “septicemia” and “sepsis” are often used interchangeably, although technically they are not exactly the same.
+The presence of bacteria in the blood is known as bacteremia or Septicemia.
+The terms “septicemia” and “sepsis” are often used interchangeably, although technically, they are not precisely the same.

-The Septicemia is the state of having bacteria in the blood, which can lead to sepsis.
-In contrast, sepsis is a severe condition in which the tissues or organs begin to stop functioning and often lethal from the infection if left untreated.
-But any type of infection – bacterial, fungal or viral – can cause sepsis.
+Septicemia is the state of having bacteria in the blood, leading to sepsis.
+In contrast, sepsis is a severe condition in which the tissues or organs begin to stop functioning and is often lethal from the infection if left untreated.
+However, any type of infection – bacterial, fungal, or viral – can cause sepsis.

-Such infections most commonly occur in the lungs, abdomen and urinary tract.
-Sepsis occurs more often in people who are hospitalized, where the risk of infection is already higher.
+Such infections most commonly occur in the lungs, abdomen, and urinary tract.
+Sepsis occurs more often in hospitalized people, where the risk of infection is already higher.

 Because blood poisoning occurs when bacteria enter the bloodstream in conjunction with another infection, sepsis will not develop without having an infection in the first place.